Check permissions before moving to a Shared Drive

 In My Drive, permissions can be restrictive.
 This is not the case with Shared Drives, where permissions are strictly expansive.

-In My Drive you can completely revoke someone’s access to a specific folder and all of its descendants, like depicted in the picture opposite:
+In My Drive, you can completely revoke someone’s access to a specific folder and all of its descendants, like depicted in this picture:

 In Shared Drive, if someone is a member of the Shared Drive, he will have access to its entire content.
 Same if someone has access only to a folder, he will necessarily have access to all of its content below.